Herb of the Day: Feverfew

 Posted by TriLight Health on Mar 5th 2019

-On occasion, we get lucky with the name of an herb giving us a special clue about the herb itself.
-Feverfew happens to be one such herb.
+On occasion, we get lucky with the name of an herb, giving us a special clue about the herb itself.
+Feverfew is one such herb.
 As the name implies, feverfew is traditionally used to help reduce fevers- making them fewer!
-This beautiful little flower has been used by herbalists for centuries.
-It is extremely easy to grow and harvest, making it an excellent beginner herb to learn about.
-It’s extremely bitter and is typically mixed with other herbs or used in food to mask the flavor.
+Herbalists have used this beautiful little flower for centuries.
+It is easy to grow and harvest, making it an excellent herb for beginners to learn about.
+It's extremely bitter and is typically mixed with other herbs or used in food to mask the flavor.
 Herbalists use it in teas, tinctures, extracts, tablets, and capsules.

 Traditional Uses of Feverfew Include:

-It can even be used topically on pets for fleas and on human and animal skin for bug bites!
+It can also be used topically on pets for fleas and on humans for bug bites.

 Growing and Harvesting Feverfew

-Chrysanthemum Parthenium is an extremely easy herb to grow.
-It will often even show up on its own.
+Chrysanthemum Parthenium is an easy herb to grow.
+It will often appear on its own.
 Many consider it a weed!
-Be aware, however, it’s often mistaken for chamomile.
-A nickname of feverfew is even false chamomile.
+Be aware, however, it's often mistaken for chamomile.
+A nickname for feverfew is "false chamomile."
 You can tell the difference because the petals are arranged flat around the yellow center.
-The pedals are also slightly larger and the smell is drastically different.
+The pedals are also slightly larger, and the smell is drastically different.

-The home gardener looking to grow feverfew often will choose to plant in a container or a designated spot in the garden.
+The home gardener looking to grow feverfew will often choose to plant it in a container or in a designated spot in the garden.
 It can be grown from seeds or a cutting.
 Plant it in full sun with well-draining soil.
-Ensure it gets plenty of water and your feverfew will thrive.
+Ensure it gets plenty of water, and your feverfew will thrive.

 Herbal Remedies With Feverfew